 In September 2022, Moderna filed a lawsuit against us and our wholly owned subsidiary BioNTech Manufacturing GmbH and Pfizer B.V., Pfizer Export B.V., C.P.
-Pharmaceuticals International C.V. and Pfizer Inc. in the District Court of The Hague alleging Comirnaty's infringement of the EP'949 Patent and the EP'565 Patent.
-The District Court of the Hague held a hearing on October 6, 2023, on infringement and validity with respect to the EP'949 Patent.
+Pharmaceuticals International C.V. and Pfizer Inc. in the District Court of The Hague alleging Comirnaty's infringement of EP'949 and EP'565.
+The District Court of the Hague held a hearing on October 6, 2023, on infringement and validity with respect to EP'949.
 On December 6, 2023, the Court found EP'949 to be invalid.
 On March 5, 2024, Moderna appealed this decision, and the appeal is pending.
 The EP'565 case has been stayed pending the outcome of Moderna's appeal of the Opposition Division's revocation of EP'565.